drewstaylor/cw721-soulbound/README.md

 - If a "Contractor" were to publish their project as a Crate it would create 2 issues: 1) Developers inheriting and using the crate in their own code may not have access to required types (e.g. not public); and, 2) the code is tightly coupled to the original developer's project making it difficult to modify or extend, and the developer importing the code will be forced to implement wholesale, all the custom logic, choices, and modifications made by the original developer.
 - To sum it up: the "Contractor" strategy is not extensible and the code base is bloated and difficult to follow
 - By contrast, the "Librarian" strategy is generic and highly extensible; additionally, its code base is cleaner and easier to read.
+- Understanding the differences between the "Contractor" and "Librarian" implementations should also be helpful for understanding the relationship of [cw721](https://crates.io/crates/cw721) to [cw721-base](https://crates.io/crates/cw721-base), and the relationship of [cw721](https://crates.io/crates/cw721) and [cw721-base](https://crates.io/crates/cw721-base) to their own custom NFT projects.